Companies that use Cursor

 All AI code assistant Cursor

-Cursor We detected 6,233 customers using Cursor, 36 companies that churned or ended their trial, and 1,582 customers with estimated renewals in the next 3 months.
+Cursor We detected 6,839 companies using Cursor, 36 companies that churned, and 1,897 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (32%) and the most common company size is 51-200 employees (31%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: We only track companies on the advanced plan of Cursor, and not free/lower priced plans.
+We also track companies that use Cursor in a open-source repo.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login